Flashtekuk/Public/LB/images/README.md

 README.md - This file

+Make_Image_From_USB.sh - Script to create image fome from USB disk.

-mk-usb.sh - script to automate the creation of USB image files from a USB script.
+mk-usb.sh - Old script to automate the creation of USB image files from a USB disk.

 mk-vm-image.sh - workstation script to initiate build process, must be run from within appropriate git repo.